ianfoo/ship30for30/day-24-none-of-this-should-be-here.md

 Sure, that's all fair.

 But really, let's think about it for a minute.
 This life _is_ so weird.
 How do we even get to where we are?
-I mean, it stars off strangely enough.
+I mean, it starts off strangely enough.
 We show up on a rock, in space, naked and clueless.
 We observe and adopt the thinking of whoever or whatever has most of our attention through our formative years, until we either reject it or internalize it.
 As children, we wait for a magical